rensandao/CarND-Term3-P1-Path_planning_project-Wei/Model Documentation.md

 2. Behavior

 This module is based on prediction and map location.
+The several behaviors in our case are:
+  * KL
+  * LC
+  * RC

-It mainly decides whether to speed up or slow down, whether to change lane, left or right?
+It mainly decides whether to change lane? left or right? whether to speed up or slow down?

 for our case, we wish the car drive itself as fast as possible, so if the ego car encounter a car of same lane, the first chioce is instantly changing with premise of safety.
 And if the situation don't allow, then it tends to speed down for not colliding with the front car.